Together, we can make Britain a better place for pollinators!- by discouraging the use of 'pesticides'

 Our national Bee-Friendly Zone Project

-Friends of the Bees is a non-profit Community Interest Company, run entirely by volunteers.
-All our income is used to fund projects designed to improve conditions for pollinators, with a special emphasis on bees - and not just honeybees, but all the 250+ bee species living in the British Isles.
+Friends of the Bees is a non-profit Community Interest Company, run entirely by unpaid volunteers.
+All our income is used to fund projects designed to improve conditions for pollinators, with a special emphasis on bees - and not just honeybees, but all pollinator species indigenous to the British Isles.